LinuCC/spacerun/README.md

 # ToDos

+* [ ] **Blocking** Switch to a framework that supports input focusing, as I am unable to do so with the current one.
+(Maybe try Azul, as its the cool new kid on the block?)

 * [ ] Generate default config file if it is missing
 * [ ] Replace `unwrap()`s with real error handling & good error messages
   * [ ] Errors